shanewas/shanewas/README.md

 ## About Me

-I'm a backend systems engineer at **SkyCom Corporation** in Japan, building enterprise PDF infrastructure — low-level libraries, REST APIs, Linux deployment pipelines, and cryptographic signature systems used by organizations nationwide.
+I'm a software engineer at SkyCom Corporation in Japan, building enterprise PDF systems, cloud-integrated APIs, and cryptographic signature infrastructure used by organizations nationwide.

-Over 10 years of engineering across Bangladesh and Japan, I've shipped production systems at scale, co-founded a startup, led teams, and filed a patent.
+Over 7 years of engineering across Bangladesh and Japan, I've shipped production systems at scale, co-founded a startup, led teams, and filed a patent.
 I care about systems that are correct, fast, and maintainable.

 ---